Forehead Osteoma Removal Near Miami

 Any facial surgery presents certain risks.
 When you have to undergo surgery for osteoma removal, you want a surgeon you can trust, one with the experience and expertise to complete the surgery with minimal discomfort and a quick recovery.
 You also want to make sure that scarring will be non-existent or kept to a minimum.
 Dr. Spence meets and exceeds these requirements.

-For an accurate diagnosis and appropriate treatment of an osteoma and other conditions that may require a plastic surgeon, contact Hillcrest Plastic Surgery.
+For an accurate diagnosis and appropriate treatment of an osteoma and other conditions that may require a plastic surgeon, contact Hillcrest Plastic Surgery or call us at 407-999-2585.
 Schedule your consultation appointment with Dr. Spence today for excellent and compassionate care in the Miami, Ft.
 Lauderdale area.